1st Workshop on

 Submission information

 Papers must be written in English and formatted in LaTeX, following the outline of the author kit Springer LNCS Template Download.
-Full papers are a maximum of 8 pages (including references).
-Short and position papers are a maximum of 4 pages.
-Short and visionary papers (4 pages) will be presented in poster format during the workshop.

 All accepted papers must be presented in person at the workshop.